Steps to Setup Custom Hostname and SSL Certificate for your Virtual Classroom (VC) API Domain

 Check CNAME mapping

-You can use the dig tool by using your command prompt in windows or Mac terminal to check the CNAME mapping.
-You should see your hostname with correct CNAME mapping to your API hostname api.braincert.com.
+You can use the dig tool by using your command prompt in Windows or Mac terminal to check the CNAME mapping.
+You should see your hostname with the correct CNAME mapping to your API hostname api.braincert.com.

 Check SSL Certificate

 Open your browser and go to your external API domain with https:// in the front.
 You will see a green lock icon that confirms a secure SSL connection.

 If you see a browser error similar to the message below, it means that your SSL certificate is not set up correctly.
 The connection is not secure and the virtual classroom will not work.